wheelerjoshua/wheelerjoshua/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning data science at Codeup
+- 🌱 Data Science alumnus from Codeup

 <!--